 Biblical Teaching that puts an emphasis on certain parts of the bible over others creates a toxic environment and a group mentality that causes division, strife, and conflict, as all others find themselves having to adopt to this in balanced teaching, as being the authoritarian doctrine of God, or they are told ‘they are not true believers, and there is something wrong with them’.

-Much of the time, misapplied teachings stem from an authoritarian doctrine that is man-made, which is when a person(s) misconstrue, twist, or skew sound biblical teaching, to fit their own biases.
+Much of the time, misapplied teachings stem from an authoritarian doctrine that is man-made, which is when a person(s) misconstrues, twists, or skews sound biblical teaching, to fit their own biases.
+They then misuse these scriptures in abusing the power and authority God granted them in being compassionate stewards of His Word.

-When biblical teaching emphasizes a must do of adopting certain off the mark principles such as ‘healing’ where persons are supposed to just believe in Faith they are healed, it creates a narrow and myopic perspective of what God intended for the body.
+When biblical teaching emphasizes a must do of adopting certain off the mark principles such as that all persons MUST be ‘healed’, where persons are supposed to just believe in Faith they are healed, it creates a narrow and myopic perspective of what God intended for the body.

-Although instructors can be selective about which parts of the bible to be particular about, I chose the topic of healing as this seems to be a common one that is often misrepresented by those who seek after these manifestations, instead of admonishing believers to maintain a balanced perspective incorporating All biblical principles into one’s life generating a Faith based lifestyle.
+Although instructors can be selective about which parts of the bible to be particular about, I chose the topic of healing as this seems to be a common one that is often misrepresented by those who seek after these manifestations, instead of admonishing believers to maintain a balanced perspective incorporating the entire scriptures into one’s life generating a Faith based lifestyle.

 Jesus never taught that All persons are to be healed or relieved of their suffering.
 For if we have no suffering and no one is ever sick, then wouldn’t we be in our perfected state, out of our bodies, and be living in our eternal realm, in heaven?